 With this post, I'm taking a detailed look at how the different features of Younique play out – along with whether the company is a realistic choice for income.

 Younique is a cosmetics company.
 As such, many of the products are makeup, along with skincare and related products for the body and the face.
 Visually, the site is stunning and the company offers many different products.
-Some of those come in various shades, such as this selection for cream eyeshadow.
+Some of those come in various shades, such as the selection of lipstick below.

-Many of the items are familiar and not particularly exciting.
-But, that’s hardly surprising.
+Many of the items are familiar and not particularly exciting, which isn't too surprising.
 After all, products like mascara and foundation are fairly similar across companies.
 There are minor differences, of course, but the fundamental aspects of the products remain the same.